-Please note: This directory lists editors who have expressed a desire to take on freelance editing work, and is provided for your convenience in finding an editor, should you need one.
-Any contract for work is between you and the editor, and the Writing Center does not accept any responsibility for the result of such contracts.
+This directory lists editors who have expressed a desire to take on freelance editing work.
+Any contract for work is between you and the editor.
+The Writing Center does not accept any responsibility for the result of such contracts.

 Lezlie Branum has BS and MA degrees in Literary Studies.
 She worked as a Rhetoric Associate for two years and co-taught the tutor-training seminar during her second year.
 She worked for Georgetown University's Asian Studies Department as an editor for two years, and edited Korean Comfort Women of World War II by Dr. Bonnie Oh and Dr. Margaret Stetz.
 While working at Dongguk University in Seoul, she worked as an editor for the English Language Research Center.
 She has done freelance editing work (including creative, academic, and ESL texts) for faculty and private clients for over twelve years.
 She teaches academic and persuasive writing.